heracx-ai/qhronos/design.md

 - 404: Not Found (resource does not exist)
 - 429: Too Many Requests (rate limit exceeded)
 - 500: Internal Server Error

+**Note:** Analytics and metrics endpoints are not yet available.
+Planned for a future release.

 ## 8. Security